How to Pack Clothes For Moving | Best Way To Move Clothes

-Not only do you need to consider clothing, it is paramount to have a moving day kit full of all the little things you will need for the moving day and the first day in your new house.
-It’s hard to pack clothes when you don’t know where the tape and markers are and the last thing you want is go searching through boxes once things are packed away.
+Not only do you need to consider clothing, but it is also paramount to have a moving day kit full of all the little things you will need for the moving day and the first day in your new house.
+It’s hard to pack clothes when you don’t know where the tape and markers are and the last thing you want is to go searching through boxes once things are packed away.

 9. Pack Your Shoes Separately From Clothes

 Often overlooked, shoes should not be thrown in with shirts and nice clothes.
 This will cause extra work by having to iron or clean your wrinkly and dirty clothes.
 Instead be sure to pack shoes in their shoeboxes if you have them, or stuff them in a larger box with socks.
 Click here for more tips on how to pack shoes.

 10. Use a Packing Service to Help You Pack Your Clothes For Relocating

 If you are feeling completely overwhelmed or like you just want to make the load a little easier on moving day, consider enlisting a packing service to help you organize and pack your clothes for your move.